 Treating Lyme disease is perhaps one of the most controversial subjects in medicine.
 The best way to treat Lyme disease is embroiled in a highly political debate.
 Some medical professionals believe that Lyme disease is an easily treatable, self limiting infection whereas others believe it’s an insidious disease, capable of evading the immune system and persisting beyond a short course of antibiotics, therefore requiring long term treatment.

-Public Health England and the NHS tend to share the Infectious Diseases Society of America’s (IDSA) view which doesn’t acknowledge Lyme disease as a chronic infection and short courses of antibiotics are generally recommended.
+Public Health England’s current stance tends to lean towards the Infectious Diseases Society of America’s (IDSA) view which doesn’t acknowledge Lyme disease as a chronic infection and short courses of antibiotics are generally recommended.
 Any symptoms that persist beyond treatment are often accredited to a condition known as Post-Lyme Disease Treatment Syndrome.
-One study conducted in the US showed that more than 50% of patients were still ill 6-12 months after a short term course of antibiotics.
-You can read about some of the problems UK patients are experiencing on the Caudwell Lyme Disease website.
+One study conducted in the US showed that more than 50% of patients were still ill 6-12 months after a short term course of antibiotics, arguing the case for re-treatment.

 The debate has divided the medical community and effectively lead to two standards of care.
 Doctors who do treat patients for longer than the recommended short course of antibiotics may feel as though their licenses are under threat and patients are caught in the middle of the argument, often not knowing which way to turn.

-As NHS doctors do not tend to recognise chronic Lyme disease, patients who are still unwell after receiving a short course of treatment for Lyme disease are usually forced to seek private or alternative treatment if they can afford to do so.
+As many NHS doctors do not tend to recognise chronic Lyme disease, patients who are still unwell after receiving a short course of treatment for Lyme disease are usually forced to seek private or alternative treatment if they can afford to do so.
 As there are so few Lyme literate practitioners in the UK, this often involves trips abroad.
 There is also the issue of patients who were never treated during the onset of their illness and who have been misdiagnosed with other conditions for years.
-To find out more about the patients’ plight, please see the case studies available on Caudwell Lyme Disease’s website and read the post on the current problems with UK care.
+To find out more about the patients’ plight, please see these case studies read the post on the current problems with UK care.

 Some patients also choose to use a mixture of treatments from both conventional and alternative medicine.
 As there is so little research into the most effective treatment for late stage, chronic Lyme disease and its associated conditions, people usually discover that different treatment options suit different people and that there is no standard protocol.